libapps/libapps-mirror/nassh/docs/FAQ.md

   cursor.
 This lets you choose between a blink/steady cursor via the cursor-blink preference, without having the host change your setting.

   By default, hterm also ignores this escape sequence.
-To enable it, set the 'enable-dec12' preference to true.
+To enable it, manage your preferences under the [Secure Shell Options page](#options-page).

-     term_.prefs_.set('enable-dec12', true)
+  It's under Terminal Settings -> Miscellaneous.

-### How do I change the TERM environment variable?
+### How do I change the TERM environment variable? {#options-env-term}

-  You should manage your preferences under the Secure Shell Options page.
+  Manage your preferences under the [Secure Shell Options page](#options-page).
-  Just right click the app in Chrome, select Options, and see the Misc section.
-The documentation below is meant for people hacking on the source directly.

-  Open the JavaScript console and type...

-     term_.prefs_.set('environment', {TERM: 'hterm'})

-  Notice that only 'hterm' is quoted, not the entire value.
-You can replace 'hterm' with whichever value you prefer.
+  It's under Terminal Settings -> Miscellaneous -> Environment variables.

+  Note that this is a JSON object with string keys & values.

   The default TERM value is 'xterm-256color'.
 If you prefer to simulate a 16 color xterm, try setting TERM to 'xterm'.
+But you really shouldn't change this.

   You will have to reconnect for this setting to take effect.

 ### How do I enter accented characters?

-  You should manage your preferences under the Secure Shell Options page.
+  Manage your preferences under the [Secure Shell Options page](#options-page).
-  Just right click the app in Chrome, select Options, and see the Keyboard section.
-The documentation below is meant for people hacking on the source directly.
+  It's under Terminal Settings -> Keyboard.

   That depends on your platform and which accented characters you want to enter.

   In xterm, you could use Alt+plus-a-letter-or-number to select from the upper 128 characters.
 The palette of 128 characters was "hardcoded" and not dependent on your keyboard locale.
-You can set hterm to do the same thing by opening the JavaScript console and typing...

-     term_.prefs_.set('alt-sends-what', '8-bit')
+This is Alt key modifier set to '8-bit'.

-  However, if you are on Mac OS X and you prefer that Alt sends a character based on your keyboard locale, try this instead...
+  However, if you are on macOS and you prefer that Alt sends a character based on your keyboard locale, try setting Alt key modifier to 'browser-key'.

-     term_.prefs_.set('alt-sends-what', 'browser-key')

   Note that composed characters (those that require multiple keystrokes) are not currently supported by this mode.